On this page

 - A realm is not a single, application-wide database.

 - Applications based on other database systems generally store all of their data in a single database.
-Realm apps often split data across multiple realms to organize data more efficiently and to enforce access controls.
+Apps often split data across multiple realms to organize data more efficiently and to enforce access controls.

 - A realm is not a relational table.